Man on Natural Progesterone Cream 8-10 mg a day

 by: Wray

 Hi Dan It is Oestrogen Dominance causing the adverse side effects.
 I don't believe you are using enough progesterone, please see here.
 Progesterone and oestrogen stimulate each other, so initially oestrogen is ramped up.
 To overcome this more progesterone is needed, I suggest 100mg/day or more.
 I'm delighted that your urinary tract is working and your libido is good, this should occur.
 Progesterone is an anti-inflammatory hence the improvement in the urinary tract, and as for libido, we have many men using it to good affect.
-There is some evidence that progesterone is responsible for the increase and not testosterone, see here, here and here.
+There is some evidence that progesterone is responsible for the increase and not testosterone, see here, and here.
 Please have a vitamin D test done, there is so much evidence accumulating that a lack of this vitamin increases cancer risk, and more.
 See here, here and the Vitamin D council website.
 Also here, here, here and here.
 Please consider taking vitamin D, the minimum dose is 5000iu's per day, it's safe as high as 30,000iu's per day.
 Take care Wray

 Jan 10, 2011